Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 * Conduct an Audit: After implementation, perform a comprehensive audit to identify potential vulnerabilities and ensure the module's security and stability.

 ## Technical Goals

+As technical goals, the aim is to create a robust, flexible, and future-proof cryptographic module.
+This is achieved through the following key points:

 Wide Hardware Device & Cloud-based HSM Interface Support: